First, let’s not get this twisted.

 Final Thoughts

-It’s not the tools themselves I despise.
-It’s the basic approach to using them since it leads to generic content.
+It’s not the tools themselves that I’m not a big fan of.
+It’s the bland approach to using them since it brings you to the pits of genericism.